Giving Back to Society

 Over the years, Prithpal has built strong relationships with civic leaders, cultural ambassadors, and public officials.
 His work has earned him recognition from local mayors, provincial ministers, and national organizations.
 These connections have amplified his impact, allowing him to advocate for Punjabi representation and multicultural harmony across Canada.
 His network reflects a lifetime of trust, leadership, and mutual respect.

-Media & Recognition
+Media & Recognitions

 Prithpal Singh Chagger has been featured in Canada Bazaar Magazine, Times of India, and various community platforms.
 He received the Queen’s Jubilee Medal and a Lifetime Achievement Award for his contributions to society.
 His interviews and public appearances highlight his unwavering commitment to cultural preservation, community service, and humanitarian values.
 Media outlets have praised his role as a cultural bridge-builder and civic leader.